JazminVidal/gop-dnn-epadb/README.md

 tar -zxvf 0013_librispeech_s5.tar.gz
 ```

+3. go to 0013_librispeech_v1/exp/chain_cleaned/tdnn_1d_sp and change final.mdl name to final_original.mdl

+4. Download Librispeech ASR Xent acoustic model from the link in prerequisites and move it to 0013_librispeech_v1/exp/chain_cleaned/tdnn_1d_sp

-3. Install the requirements:
+5. Install the requirements:

 ```
 pip install -r requirements.txt
 ```

-4. Set the following lines in the file path.sh inside the repository's top directory:
+6. Set the following lines in the file path.sh inside the repository's top directory:

 Path to Epa-DB should be an absolute path.

 ```
 export KALDI_ROOT=path/to/where/your/kaldi-trunk/is
 export EPADB_ROOT=path/to/where/epadb/is
+export MODEL_ROOT=path/to/where/final.mdl/is
 ```

+7. Move compute-gop.cc file to kaldi/src/bin/

+8. Run 00_recompile.sh

 ## How to run